 - 1. The robot has the following sensors. - a.
 Location sensor to detect where the robot is in the field - b.
-Colour sensor to detect floor colour - c.
+Color sensor to detect floor color - c.
 Distance sensors to measure distance to surrounding walls - d.
 RGB camera to search victims and hazmat signs - e.
-LiDAR to measure the distance to surrounding walls

-- f.
-Add the option to use inertial measurement unit (IMU) sensors: gyroscopic sensor and accelerometer - 2.
-The simulation world and robot will have been created with noise which is similar to real world noise levels.
+LiDAR to measure the distance to surrounding walls - f.
+Add the option to use inertial measurement unit (IMU) sensors: gyroscopic and accelerometers. - 2.
+The RoboCupJunior Rescue Committee will have created the simulation world and robot with noise that is similar to real-world noise levels.
 Teams should ensure their programs are robust to this noise.
-The noise levels within the simulation will not be changed for the competition.
+Organizers will not change the noise levels within the simulation for the competition.